f2d/sprite_dress_up/README.md

-## purpose
+## Purpose

-Parse artwork project files (ORA, PSD) into menu of parts and batch export of all versions to image files (PNG) completely on the client side, using a web browser with modern JavaScript support.
+1. Parse artwork project files (ORA, PSD) into menu of parts to preview preset versions.
+2. Easy batch export of all versions into image files (PNG), separated or joined.

+Completely on the client side, using a web browser with modern JavaScript support.

-## client side
+## Client side

 Open one of `index.<lang>.htm` files in a web-browser, drop files on the page or use menu at the top.